-You can use reciprocal verbs to indicate that two or more people are performing an action on one another.
-The most common translation is that two or more people do something to or with each other.
+- Reciprocal verbs show that two or more people are performing an action on one another.

 List of Reciprocal Pronouns

-Note that reciprocal pronouns have the exact same forms as reflexive pronouns.
-To differentiate a reflexive action from a reciprocal action, the use of expressions such as uno al otro, uno a otro, mutuamente, recíprocamente, entre sí , etc. can be added to a phrase to show the subjects are performing the action on each other rather than themselves.
+Sentences with reciprocal actions sometimes look just like sentences with reflexive actions.
+To differentiate a reflexive action from a reciprocal action, the use of expressions such as uno al otro, uno a otro, mutuamente, recíprocamente, entre sí , etc. can be added to a phrase to show the subjects are performing the action on each other.
 All these expressions can be roughly translated as each other, one another or mutually.

 List of Common Reciprocal Verbs

 Below you'll find a list of verbs that are commonly used to talk about reciprocal actions.

 |to see each other|